Patria case: Follow the money

 The actual situation regarding offset agreements in EU is described in details in a study on defense offsets in the Union countries commissioned by the European Defense Agency and published in 2007.
 According to this study the volume of EU offset agreements in 2006 was above 4–5 billion euro.
 The distribution of these offsets is as shown in the diagram: Direct Offsets, Military Indirect Offsets, Civilian Indirect Offsets.

 One could say that nothing would have emerged, if only Wiitakorpi would have humbly asked the experienced American giant for an advice on how to use indirect offsets.
 He could have solved the problem of bribes (if any bribe was due) by establishing an offset fulfillers in Liechtenstein, or in one of the convenient branches of LGT.
 No need to transfer the money through Austria to Liechtenstein.
 While Austria treasures bank privacy, it abides to money laundry international laws.
 In Austria the alleged Patria case scheme was exposed, perhaps because of a zealous bank clerk (or perhaps because Slovenia did not buy the Austrian Pandur).
 In any case, the fault is to blame on the naïve Jorma Wiitakorpi, leader of an excellent but dwarfish defense company.
 To be sure, a wire transfer to Feldkirch (Austria) as compensation for a defense contract is called bribe, while the same wire transfer to Schaanwald (Liechtenstein) as compensation for the same contract is called indirect offset.
-No much difference, geographical speaking, only 4 km in the Alps, but a great difference in international defense contractors sophistication.
+Not much difference, geographical speaking, only 4 km in the Alps, but a great difference in international defense contractors sophistication.
 LGT Luxembourg branch can transform that money (being it a bribe or a fake indirect offset certificate) in whatever one likes in the Schengen area.
 Substantially but also legally speaking it is still corruption, but hard to understand even for investigative journalists.

 MOT opened up a valuable breach in an obscured area and, if it is right, it reveals a standard of requested bribe percentage to sell weapons in Europe.